-OnePlus has confirmed it is bringing a 5G-capable device to Mobile World Congress next month, but don’t expect the OnePlus 7 to make an early bow.
+OnePlus has confirmed it is bringing a 5G-capable device to Mobile World Congress next month.

 Instead, the company is signalling its intentions by bringing a prototype along to the show, designed to showcase the capabilities of its hardware on the forthcoming 5G network.